MarchesiGabriele/gpu_matrix_inversion/README.md

 # GPU Matrix Inversion with OpenCL

+## Introduction
+This is experiment where we try to run matrix inversions on GPU.
+We used OpenCL and a AMD RX5700 8GB.
+The goal is to find out if it's possible to make a GPU parallel Matrix Inversion implementation using the Gauss - Jordan algorithm and make it run faster than the cpu implementations offered by Numpy and Matlab.

 ## Visual Studio Library Project Creation
 - The VS project/solution has been created using this guide.
 This allows to build the VS solution and get a .lib file.
 - Then to be able to use OpenCL we imported the OpenCL library and Headers.
 You can find them in the OpenCL folder.